 - Any loss or damage happens due to insolvency or financial default of the operators of the vessel

 - Loss or damage or expenses directly or indirectly arise due to nuclear fission, atomic activity, etc.

 As L.K Engineering exports different engineering items in various parts of the world via sea, the company has decided to purchase a marine insurance policy.
 In order to get coverage against different types of risks and perils like flood, earthquake, fire, etc.

 Read More: What Is Subrogation in Marine Insurance?

 Considering the nature of its business, the company decided to go for Institute Cargo Clause A which offered comprehensive cover and included various kinds of risks and perils.
 As the company bought Institute Cargo Clause A which was extensive, the company had to pay an extra premium for it.
-In case, the company had purchased Institute Cargo Clause B; the premium would be low as the coverage would be limited.
-For instance, Institute Cargo Clause B doesn’t cover loss or damage due to fire, and therefore, it has lower insurance premium as compared to Institute Cargo Clause A.
+In case, the company had purchased Institute Cargo Clause B; due to limited coverage, the premium would be low.
+For instance, Institute Cargo Clause B doesn’t cover loss or damage due to fire, and therefore, it has a lower insurance premium as compared to Institute Cargo Clause A.